Sherwynm0702/PayrollAPI/README.md

 ## What's missing

-It's a learning project, not something running in production, so a few things are deliberately left out for now rather than forgotten: there's no auth, so every endpoint is wide open; no automated tests yet; tax year data goes in by hand rather than through an admin UI or config file; and it's not deployed anywhere — local-only, against SQL Server LocalDB.
+It's a learning project, not something running in real production, so a few things are deliberately left out for now rather than forgotten: there's no auth, so every endpoint is wide open (don't put real people's data in it); no automated tests yet; and tax year data goes in by hand rather than through an admin UI or config file.
 I'll chip away at these as I keep using the project to learn more of the .NET ecosystem.